Androthi/SavageEd/SavageEd.md

 	- Ctrl-SPC	Toggles mark.
 Shows M on status bar when mark is set.
 				Press again to select marked text.
 Any other key cancels.

+	- Shift-TAB	indent line from anywhere on the line
+	- Ctrl-Shift-TAB	outdent line from anywhere on the line

 ## File Menu > New Window
 	This menu option executes another instance of SavageEd.